laurmaedje/rechner/README.md

 Just clone the repository and run
 ```
+cd rechner
+npm install
 npm run package
 ```
 This will create a directory `build`, where inside another folder (depending on your target architecture) is the packaged app.

 [leval]: http://github.com/laurmaedje/leval